 While efforts to address the exogenous factors affecting gut function (e.g. sanitation, the promotion of exclusive breast feeding, and the administration of probiotic nutrients) are underway, it is difficult to perform hypothesis-based, rational, robust and specific perturbation of the gut microbiome by these means.
-The use of antibiotics, while successful in treating the progression of many acute pathogenic bacterial infections, can lead to antibiotic resistance, is challenging to deliver to low-resource settings, and often kills probiotic gut microbes as well.
-We are therefore looking for an innovative new way of manipulating and evaluating the gut microbiome in newborns and infants, with a particular focus on reducing environmental enteropathy in low-resource settings.
+The use of antibiotics, while successful in treating acute pathogenic bacterial infections progression, can lead to antibiotic resistance, are challenging to deliver in low-resource settings, and often kills commensal gut microbes as well.
+We are therefore looking for an innovative new way of manipulating and evaluating the gut microbiome in newborns and infants, with a particular focus on reducing environmental enteric dysfunction in low-resource settings.

 Precise engineering of the gut microbiome requires understanding of host-microbiome interactions, including population dynamics, mechanistic insight into nutrient use and signaling, the progression of disease, and the stability of such a complex ecosystem with respect to disruption.
 Such studies can be enabled by the development of a tool that would allow the specific perturbation of native microbiome communities in newborns and infants.
 These challenges are even more critical when considering treatment, which requires specific yet robust (e.g. resistant to resistance) perturbations to the system while at the same time having limited or no negative impact on the host.